tgherzog/wbg-catalog-manual/index.md

 >at most, to the requirement to attribute *(provide proper citations)* and/or share-alike
 >*(redistribute under the same terms and conditions)*."

-The World Bank Group's Open Data Initiative was [launched in April, 2010](http://go.worldbank.org/CA21J2H0A0) as an effort to increase transparency and accountability, expand the impact of its data resources, and to catalyze the creation of new applications and solutions to address poverty and development.

 ### What requirements are there for making my data "open"?